 SNOMED CT Concept Authoring Tooling

 Changes to the Machine Readable Concept Model (MRCM) to allow additional of LATERALITY in accordance with the proposed extension of the domain and range of the attribute.
-Similarly, the QA rules of the tolling will need to be adapted to the changes.
+Similarly, the QA rules of the tooling will need to be adapted to the changes.

 SNOMED CT Content Development

 The relaxation of the restriction on lateralized concepts will result in a significant increase in the amount of content that will need to be modeled over the short term, as many requests for this type of concept had been placed on hold pending a resolution of IHTSDO policy on this issue.
 This will need to be factored into future versions of the IHTSDO Content Development Work Plan.
+There will be a specific impact on the CMT donations, which has previously excluded lateralized content, and will need to be factored into the work plan and communicated to Kaiser Permanente

 SNOMED CT Release changes